China fires back at US allegations of lack of transparency - WTMJ

 “To better understand this pandemic and prepare for the next one, China must make available its data from the earliest days of the outbreak.”
 Sullivan’s statement said.

-China responded with a statement from its Washington embassy on Sunday, saying the U.S. had already “gravely damaged international cooperation on COVID-19″ and was now “pointing fingers at other countries who have been faithfully supporting the WHO and at the WHO itself.”
+China responded Sunday with a statement from its Washington Embassy that said the U.S. had already “gravely damaged international cooperation on COVID-19″ and was now “pointing fingers at other countries who have been faithfully supporting the WHO and at the WHO itself.”

 While it welcomed President Joe Biden’s decision to reverse the Trump administration’s move to leave the WHO, China hopes the U.S. will “hold itself to the highest standards, take a serious, earnest, transparent and responsible attitude, shoulder its rightful responsibility, support the WHO’s work with real actions and make due contribution to the international cooperation on COVID-19,” the statement said.

-Following allegations of Chinese withholding of data, investigation team member Peter Daszak tweeted, “This was NOT my experience on @WHO mission.”
+Following allegations of Chinese withholding of data in The New York Times and other media outlets, investigation team member Peter Daszak tweeted, “This was NOT my experience on @WHO mission.”

 “As lead of animal/environment working group I found trust & openness w/ my China counterparts.
 We DID get access to critical new data throughout.
 We DID increase our understanding of likely spillover pathways,” Daszak tweeted.

-Note: This story has been corrected to show that the White House national security adviser’s statement was issued on Saturday, not Friday.